could never decide on a career. His father always told him “one

 passion is to learn and inspire through curiosity and adventure.

-She runs her own consulting practice while joyfully facilitating
+girls.
+She runs her own consulting practice while joyfully

-years of experience in Fortune/Global 500 companies where she’s
+She has fifteen years of experience in Fortune/Global 500

 and his family live in Chapel Hill, NC.
 At home, he juggles the